mscheong01/interfAIce/CONTRIBUTING.md

 ### Tests

-When changing the generated code output, include a test for it in the same pull request (PR).
-Add new `.proto` files under `src/test/proto`, and they will be automatically generated and accessible from the tests.
-Ensure that all tests pass before submitting your PR:
+When contributing code to this repository, include a test for it in the same pull request (PR).
+Ensure that the specific test passes before submitting your PR:
 ```bash
 ./gradlew test
 ```
+Also, make sure to provide the `OPENAI_API_KEY` environment variable to provide the tests with access to the OpenAI api

 ### Pull Requests